sdbxsdb/my-revu-hq/A2P_10DLC_NEXT_STEPS.md

 - [ ] Phone number is added to "Low Volume Mixed A2P Messaging Service"
 - [ ] Environment variable `TWILIO_US_PHONE_NUMBER` is set in Vercel
 - [ ] Application has been redeployed after setting environment variables
+- [ ] SMS webhook configured in Twilio for incoming messages
 - [ ] Test SMS sent successfully to US number
 - [ ] Regulatory text appears in US/CA messages
 - [ ] Regulatory text does NOT appear in UK/IE messages
+- [ ] Test opt-out by replying "STOP" (customer marked as opted out)
 - [ ] Campaign status shows as "Approved" in Twilio Console
 - [ ] No errors in Twilio message logs